jts272/pp3-lidl-bake-mate/README.md

  simply write the necessary functions in order to produce the ultimate result of providing the bake plan.
 As each function developed, I thought of and tested for any errors that may occur from either the API or user input.
-I would later refactor or even rewrite functions in the name of project goals.
+I would later refactor or even rewrite functions to aid with accomplishing project goals.

 For example, it became clear that creating a var for each worksheet would not be scalable in a real-world scenario.
 I had to think of different ways for the